lvalentin/help/app/_console/en/login-screen.md

 date:   2014-06-12 08:00:00 +0100
 locale: "en"
 permalink: /en/console/login-screen/
 lead: "The login screen is where all begin.
-Here, you can create an account, access an account or reset a password"
+Here, you can create an account, access an account or reset a password."
 weight: "001"
 ---